JimiZhou/Parcel_Tracker/README.md

-# Parcel_Tracker
+# Easy Track
 Software Design Project

-This is a project for Software Development course in KU Leuven, Campus Group T
+This is a project for Software Development course.

+Main functions: Login/Register, track information of parcel, display on Google Map.

+Tool: Android Studio

-By JimiZhou
+By Yujie Zhou